jwidavid/elevator-test/README.md

 1) <strike>Correct the problems with the current flowchart</strike>

+2) Add the 'floors in maintenance' feature

-2) Properly document code
+3) Properly document code

-3) Create API service
+4) Create API service

-4) Add the logging feature
+5) Add the logging feature

-5) Optimize code:
+6) Optimize code:
     - Parsing of commands
     - Insertions of new requests (without needing to do re-sort each time)
     - ?